andreis21/TheFinalPOS/README.md

 # TheFinalPOS
 University Project for Web Programming Course

-The project features an online shop but also a POS Accounts can be created for the following roles:
+The project features an online shop but also a POS.

+Accounts can be created for the following roles:
 - Admin (CRUD Access to Items, Users, Categories)
 - Manager (Fire Employees, View Analytics for sales)